20% off your first purchase with code: SHOP24

 For many years, the trend in education was to level your books and keep them in bins marked with their reading level.
 In fact, it was considered a best practice.
 But no matter what system is used – Fountas and Pinell, DRA, Lexile, or AR level – this is the wrong way to set up a library.

-Sorting your books by reading level is no longer considered a best practice.
+Sorting by reading level is no longer considered the best way to organize a classroom library.

 • Stifles Reading Interests: Leveling a classroom library categorizes books primarily based on reading difficulty rather than subject matter or personal interests.
-This limits children's choices and restricts their access to a wide range of topics and genres.
+This limits children’s choices and restricts their access to a wide range of topics and genres.
 By prioritizing reading levels, we discourage students from choosing books that capture their curiosity and interest.
-This does not build a love for reading.
+This does not build a love of books.
+Student choice does.

 • Discourages Reading Engagement: When students are constantly made aware of reading levels, it can lead to a fixation on achieving higher levels instead of enjoying reading for the sake of reading.
 This can turn it into a task or a competition, diminishing the intrinsic motivation to read for pleasure that we want to see in our students.